 This might also include a certain kind of word, image, or any other kind of pattern in a poem.
 For example, the use of a specific ending, rhyme scheme, action, and so on.
 In literature, there are many different ways this poetic device is used.
-But, it is most effective in poetry.
+But, it is most effective in poetry and has been used by poets like Robert Frost, Dylan Thomas, William Shakespeare, and many others.